liaochungyid/RestaurantList/README.md

 ## Features

 Sep.
 9 21
-* User can see all restaurants lists on home page.
+* User can see all his/her restaurants lists on home page.
 * User can see more information by clicking the restaurant card.
 * User can search name and category of restaurants.
+* User can sort restaurants.
 * User can create a new restaurant on the list.
 * User can update(edit) a restaurant.
 * User can delete a restaurant on list.
+* User can register an account (email and password required).
+* User can register an account with facebook.
+* User can see error, warning or success message, if something happened on register, login or logout ,

 ## Environment Setup